-This year's event 'To A Safer Shore?' focusses on the considerable difficulties and challenges faced by individuals and families of all ages who are compelled to leave their homes and seek safety - and longed for sanctuary - in countries that can be considerable distances from their homes.
+This year's event 'To A Safer Shore?' focussed on the considerable difficulties and challenges faced by individuals and families of all ages who are compelled to leave their homes and seek safety - and longed for sanctuary - in countries that can be considerable distances from their homes.

 Canon Rob Esdaile: Born in Epsom in 1961, Fr.
 Rob Esdaile was ordained in 1991 and has been parish priest of Our Lady of Lourdes, Thames Ditton, since 2006.
 Involved in work for justice and peace for many years, he has written materials for Peace Sunday each year since the early noughties and occasional articles and talks on a variety of themes.
 He is also Priest Adviser on Spirituality and Formation in A&B diocese and a (self-) published poet.